joshdaquino/Android-BluetoothSPPLibrary/README.md

 This fork is aimed to help with the connection between Android and Bluetooth RFID Hand Readers.

-This libraly includes all important methods for serial port profile on bluetooth communication.
-It has built-in bluetooth device list.
+This library includes all important methods for serial port profile on bluetooth communication.

 Feature
 --------------